Idaho Primary Election Day — May 19, 2026. Polls are open! Find your polling place →

 Campaign and Endorsements

-Who is Kody Daffer, Idaho?
-Kody Daffer is a Nampa Republican running for Idaho House District 13B in the May 19, 2026 primary.
-He is a real estate development professional, small business owner, and former member of the Nampa Planning and Zoning Commission.
+AKody Daffer is a Republican candidate from Nampa running for Idaho House District 13B in the May 2026 primary.
+He is a florist, real estate developer, and former Nampa Planning and Zoning Commission member challenging incumbent Rep. Steve Tanner.